CybercentreCanada/assemblyline-service-apivector/README.md

 [ApiScout](https://github.com/danielplohmann/apiscout) uses process memory dumps to attempt to recover common Windows API calls and then builds a representation of them called an ApiVector.

+It is installed by default but requires some additional configuration before enabling within AssemblyLine.

 Initial work for this was done during GeekWeek 5 (https://gitlab.com/GeekWeekV/4.2_malfinder/alsvc_apivector)